 INTJs are easy to spot.
 When you encounter them in public, you may recognize them by their speech patterns which is often civil, short, concise, and direct.
 They usually aren’t always good at talking in groups and are better at one-on-one conversations where they can be socially awkward.
 They also carry a piercing death stare which easily gives them away (accompanied by a resting bitch face).
 You may also catch them observing the room or staring off into the distance thinking about something.
 An INTJ’s body language often unintentionally screams “Leave me alone” and people can sense it.
 Some INTJs takes advantage of their unapproachable demeanor as a way to filter out those who are afraid to talk to them.
 Those who are brave enough to talk are the ones who they know might be friend worthy.
 While INTJs can be scary to talk to for some people (bro, why is he looking at me like that!?), they are pretty harmless.

-INTJs don’t always pass people’s first impressions, but they are usually good people.
-In fact, just like INFJ and INFPs, they are often morally aware individuals.
+INTJs don’t always pass people’s first impressions, but they are actually good people.
+In fact, just like INFJ and INFPs, they are morally aware individuals.
 This is thanks to their great prudence and foresight of what is really going on underneath the surface of the world and everyday life.
 INTJs usually aren’t the type of people who follows group morality.
-They prefer forging their own paths.
+They prefer forging their own paths and make their own discoveries.
 Many experienced INTJs have all the ingredients to be a leader in their field of expertise, yet they will refrain from taking on the role.
-Due to their large wealth of knowledge that they accumulate throughout their life, they tend to influence those who encounters them.
+Due to the large wealth of knowledge that they accumulate throughout their life, they tend to influence those who encounters them.